 The Company's flagship asset is its 100% owned Mt Todd gold project ("Mt Todd" or the "Project") in the Northern Territory ("NT") Australia.
 Mt Todd is the largest undeveloped gold project in Australia.
-In January 2018, the Company received authorization for the last major environmental permit and we announced the positive results of the updated PFS for Mt Todd, which confirms the project's solid economics at a gold price of \$1,300/oz.
+In January 2018, the Company received authorization for the last major environmental permit and we announced the positive results of the updated PFS for Mt Todd.
 See "Project Updates" below for a summary of the PFS results.
-With these important milestones complete, Vista is in a position to identify and pursue strategic alternatives that may provide the best opportunity for shareholders to realize fair value for Mt Todd.
+Subsequently, Vista has completed additional metallurgical testing, including ongoing fine grinding evaluations, which demonstrate further improvements in gold recovery.
+With these important milestones and subsequent project improvements complete, Vista is in a better position to identify and pursue those strategic alternatives that may provide the best opportunity for shareholders to realize fair value for Mt Todd.